 The thing I love about my city is that it is vibrant, bursting with culture and colourful people.
-It’s a mix between cosmopolitan and laid-back, has mountains and the sea.
-You get hipster vibes next to full on Catalan tradition.
+It’s a mix between cosmopolitan and laid-back and has mountains and the sea.
+You get hipster vibes next to full-on Catalan tradition.

 I will give you my recommendations if you are here for a short visit.
-I have been living here for almost 6 years now, so I tend to skip the touristic sights and choose the alternatives routes.
-I hope to give you a bit of a local view on this city.
+I have been living here for almost 6 years now, so I tend to skip the tourist sights and choose alternative routes.
+I hope to give you a bit of a local view of this city.
 However, it may be your first time so I will include the most important touristic highlights here.
 Enjoy the Barcelona life and emerge yourself with the locals!

 We start our 48 hours in Barcelona in the Eixample neighbourhood.
 Eixample is the Catalan word for expansion, and that is exactly what this area is.
-When old Barcelona bursted out of its city walls, the government assigned architect Ildefonso Cerda to plan the city expansion.
-And with his own particular point of view he created a 900 blocks grid inspired by cities like New York.
+When old Barcelona burst out of its city walls, the government assigned architect Ildefonso Cerda to plan the city expansion.
+And with his own particular point of view, he created a 900 block grid inspired by cities like New York.
 Broad streets and residential areas may not sound that appealing to you but think twice.
-Eixample was build in the beginning of the 20th century, the era of Catalan modernism!
+Eixample was built at the beginning of the 20th century, the era of Catalan modernism!

-That makes Eixample one big open air museum with many beautifully decorated facades of buildings.
+That makes Eixample one big open-air museum with many beautifully decorated facades of buildings.
 Modernism is the local equivalent of Art Nouveau and the Catalans take pride in expressing their identity through this art movement.
-Buildings feature organic shapes, colour and curves, so keep your eyes open and look up!
+Buildings feature organic shapes, colours and curves, so keep your eyes open and look up!
 You will see the most beautiful examples of this art movement.

 Start with a coffee and cake at Cosmo, a coffee bar with a creative vibe.
-The walls in the back offer space to upcoming artists and is always a amazing display of alternative art.
-But apart from that it’s just a very nice bar, serving the best coffee, and cakes to die for!
+The walls in the back offer space to upcoming artists and is always an amazing display of alternative art.
+But apart from that, it’s just a very nice bar, serving the best coffee, and cakes to die for!

 Once arrived at Passeig de Gracia you see the glitter and glamour of Modernism, as this was where the elite went all out in the design of their buildings.
-Also, on this street you find two masterpieces of Antoni Gaudi, probably the most famous Modernism architect.
+Also, on this street, you find two masterpieces of Antoni Gaudi, probably the most famous Modernist architect.
 My favourite is Casa Batllo – house of bones.
-You’ll discover skeleton shapes in this building and the dragon skin roof is inspired on Catalonia’s favourite legend; Jordi and the dragon.
-A bit further up you will find Casa Mila, also a well known building designed by Gaudi.
+You’ll discover skeleton shapes in this building and the dragon skin roof is inspired by Catalonia’s favourite legend; Jordi and the dragon.
+A bit further up you will find Casa Mila, also a well-known building designed by Gaudi.

 If you’ve never seen La Sagrada Familia before, I can imagine you would like to go!
 This is the moment to do it, as the church is also based in Eixample.
 You could walk, but it takes you 5 minutes by metro to get there.
 Save some energy for later today!